wso2/fhir-mcp-server/README.md

 - `FHIR_SERVER_CLIENT_ID`: The OAuth2 client ID used to authorize MCP clients with the FHIR server.
 - `FHIR_SERVER_CLIENT_SECRET`: The client secret corresponding to the FHIR client ID.
 Used during token exchange.
 - `FHIR_SERVER_BASE_URL`: The base URL of the FHIR server (e.g., `https://hapi.fhir.org/baseR4`).
 This is used to generate tool URIs and to route FHIR requests.
 - `FHIR_SERVER_SCOPES`: A space-separated list of OAuth2 scopes to request from the FHIR authorization server (e.g., `user/Patient.read user/Observation.read`).
+Add `fhirUser openid` to enable retrieval of user context for the `get_user` tool.
+If these two scopes are not configured, the `get_user` tool returns an empty result because the ID token lacks the user's FHIR resource reference.
 - `FHIR_SERVER_ACCESS_TOKEN`: The access token to use for authenticating requests to the FHIR server.
 If this variable is set, the server will bypass the OAuth2 authorization flow and use this token directly for all requests.

 ## Tools